iinsertNameHere/catnap/README.md

 ## 🐛 Bugs
 If you've found a bug, please follow the steps below:
 1. Make sure you're on the latest commit, as bugs that are in your current version might've been fixed in later commits.
-2. Run `catnip -v` and copy the output into your clipboard.
+2. Run `catnap -v` and copy the output into your clipboard.
 3. Create an issue and remember to click on the bug report template!
 4. Fill in the details and submit the report.